nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: false
 ```

-!!! note
+!!!
+Note
     When combined with `--cleanup`, image cleanup is deferred until all containers are updated, which may temporarily increase disk usage for large numbers of containers (>50).
     This is typically negligible for homelab setups but monitor disk space on resource-constrained hosts.

 ### Cleanup Old Images